s-pardox/Bio-AI-project/README.md

 # Bio-Inspired AI project - UniTN 2021/22

 The aim of this project was to apply evolutionary algorithms (EAs) to AutoGL: a class of nature-inspired population-based stochastic search algorithms applied to AutoGL (i.e. Auto Graph Learning), an automatic machine learning (AutoML) toolkit specified for graph datasets and tasks.

 EAs are so diverse, as well as their parametrization that could be summarized in the well known exploration-exploitation trade-off, that researchers may find it difficult to choose which algorithm and parameters should be used.

-In addition to technically converging two Python packages (Inspyred and AutoGL), we also pre-parameterized various execution regimes, so that it was possible to compare different algorithms characterized by a superior / inferior exploration / exploitation attitude.
+In addition to technically converging two Python packages (Inspyred and AutoGL), we also pre-parameterized various execution regimes, so that it was possible to compare different algorithms characterized by a higher/lower exploration/exploitation attitude.

 ### Available algorithms